Synonyms for break

 usage: terminate; "She interrupted her pregnancy"; "break a lucky streak"; "break the cycle of poverty"

-2. break, separate, split up, fall apart, come apart, change integrity, break up#18
+2. break, separate, split up, fall apart, come apart, change integrity

 usage: become separated into pieces or fragments; "The figurine broke"; "The freshly baked loaf fell apart"